Renata Litvinova

-Renata Muratovna Litvinova (born 12 January 1967) is a Russian actress, film director, and screenwriter.
+Renata Muratovna Litvinova (Russian: Рената Муратовна Литвинова; born 12 January 1967) is a Russian actress, film director, and screenwriter.

 Biography

 Renata Litvinova was born in Moscow to Volga Tatar father Murat Aminovich Vergazov and a Russian mother, Alisa Mikhailovna Litvinova.

 Both her parents were doctors.
 They divorced when Renata was just one year old.

 After school, she entered VGIK in 1984 and graduated in 1989.
 She attended the same year as fellow screenwriters and directors Roman Kachanov and Arkady Vysotsky.
 It is here where she worked on her first film as a screenwriter for the film The Much Loved Rita.
 The Last Meeting with Her (1988).

 Career

 Screenwriter

 Litvinova began her film career as a screenwriter, writing films from 1988 to 1998.
 None of her earlier projects such as Truck Drivers 2 (1992) achieved any critical or commercial acclaim.

 She was discovered by fellow director Kira Muratova in 1994 after Muratova had come across Litvinova's thesis she had written for VGIK.

 Meeting one another at a local festival, Muratova changed her mind and instead wanted Litvinova to star in one of her films.

 Litvinova auditioned for the role of the female protagonist Violet but was deemed unsuitable.

 However, Muratova wanted her in the film and allowed her to write a role for herself.
 Litvinova wrote herself into the film as a nurse.

 She continued to write screenplays after her role, which included both Male Revelations (1995) and Principled and Compassionate View (1995).
 The latter film won the Jury prize at the "Window to Europe" Film festival and was showcased in a number of other festivals around the world such as Japan and Germany.

 She collaborated with Muratova again in 1997 and 1998, writing two screenplays that Muratova directed.

 Litvinova's screenplay Three Stories was turned into a film in 1997, she also played the role of Opha in it.
 Her story To Own and Belong was adapted into the critically acclaimed crime film Country of the Deaf in 1998.
 In 2017 Renata made her full debut in theatre with her own piece called "The North Wind" in Moscow Art Theatre.
 She was the director and screenwriter, as well as she played the key role in "The North Wind".